autokey/autokey/Persistent-Values.md

 - Deleting the set statement (that created a global value) from a script will not remove the global value from the store.
 - Deleting the script that created a global value will not delete the global value from the store.
 - Global values exist until a script tells AutoKey to remove them.
+- Global values may be lost if AutoKey dies by being killed from an external command or a power failure, etc.

 ### <a id="example-script">Example script
 This example script demonstrates some of the more common things you can do with global values: creating, changing, testing for, getting, displaying, printing, and removing a global value.